Class SummaryTableHTML<ENTITY extends Declaration>

 Returns:

-The index of the first HTML Table-Row that matches this entity.
-If this Summary-Table does not have any Member-Signatures with that name and accepting the specified number of parameters, then -1 is returned.
+The index of the first HTML Table-Row that matches the provided specifications.
+If this Summary-Table does not have any Member-Signatures with that name and accepting the specified number of parameters, then this method returns -1.

 Throws: